Goryeo: Government

 Goryeo positioned itself at the center of its own "world" called "Haedong".
 Haedong, meaning "East of the Sea", was a distinct and independent world that encompassed the historical domain of the "Samhan", another name for the Three Kingdoms of Korea.
 The rulers of Goryeo, or Haedong, used the titles of emperor and Son of Heaven.
 Imperial titles were used since the founding of Goryeo, and the last king of Silla addressed Wang Geon as the Son of Heaven when he capitulated.
 Posthumously, temple names with the imperial characters of progenitor and ancestor were used.
 Imperial designations and terminology were widely used, such as "empress", "imperial crown prince", "imperial edict", and "imperial palace".

+Illustration of the Amitayurdhyana Sutra, c.
+13th century.
+A palace exemplifying Goryeo architecture.

 The rulers of Goryeo donned imperial yellow clothing, made sacrifices to Heaven, and invested sons as kings.
 Goryeo used the Three Departments and Six Ministries imperial system of the Tang dynasty and had its own "microtributary system" that included Jurchen tribes outside its borders.
 The military of Goryeo was organized into 5 armies, like an empire, as opposed to 3, like a kingdom.
 Goryeo maintained multiple capitals: the main capital "Kaegyŏng" (also called "Hwangdo" or "Imperial Capital") in modern-day Kaesong, the "Western Capital" in modern-day Pyongyang, the "Eastern Capital" in modern-day Gyeongju, and the "Southern Capital" in modern-day Seoul.
 The main capital and main palace were designed and intended to be an imperial capital and imperial palace.
 The secondary capitals represented the capitals of the Three Kingdoms of Korea.

 The Song, Liao, and Jin dynasties were all well informed of, and tolerated, Goryeo's imperial claims and practices.
 According to Henry Em, "[a]t times Song reception rituals for Koryŏ envoys and Koryŏ reception rituals for imperial envoys from Song, Liao, and Jin suggested equal rather than hierarchical relations".
 In 1270, Goryeo capitulated to the Mongols and became a semi-autonomous "son-in-law state" of the Yuan dynasty, bringing an end to its imperial system.
 The Yuan dynasty demoted the imperial titles of Goryeo and added "ch'ung", meaning "loyalty", to the posthumous names of Goryeo kings, beginning with Chungnyeol.
 This continued until the mid-14th century, when Gongmin declared independence.